dltj/dltj-blog/_posts/2008-01-15-pointless-e-mail-disclaimers.markdown

 > As is the case with every email you've ever received, this email has not been scanned for all known viruses.

 As I was typing it from the image in the tweet, I couldn't help but notice that Mr. Doctorow may not be a believer in the Oxford comma.

+## August 2022 Addition to the November 2020 Addition — Cory Doctorow's backstory

+In a {% include robustlink.html href="https://pluralistic.net/2022/08/10/be-reasonable/" versionurl="https://web.archive.org/web/20220810153942/https://pluralistic.net/2022/08/10/be-reasonable/" versiondate="2022-08-10" title="A modest proposal to fix contracts | Pluralistic: 10 Aug 2022" anchor="post describing the insidious nature of powerful corporate take-it-or-leave-it contract terms" %}, Cory describes the origin of his email disclaimer:

+> I once threw away a couple years' worth of my life fighting against the standardization of DRM in web browsers.
+The representatives from the giant corporations pushing for this all argued that it was okay to hijack control over your browser while you were watching a movie because you "agreed" to it when you created an account with Netflix or another streamer.
+And yet, these same engineers went absolutely bananas because my emails to the group mailing list had this gag disclaimer, which I've used off and on since the early 2000s.
+>
+> ["READ CAREFULLY" statement above.]
+>
+> They were right to be outraged.
+Taken at face value, this is an _outrageous_ "agreement."
+And yet, I was merely proposing to bind a couple dozen engineers and lawyers from giant multinational corporations to it – and they were proposing to bind _billions_ of people – every person who used a web browser, forever – to far more onerous terms.
+>
+> Anyway, I lost that one, but it sure was ironic, huh?